+- the AAA/ADRC and/or the provider/contractor must notify the LGOA within three working days so that accounts and passwords can be rescinded.

+- 5. Certain AAA/ADRC reports are required by the LGOA.
+These reports can be found in the Lieutenant Governor's Office on Aging's (LGOA's) Reports Schedule for Planning Service Areas (PSAs), which can be found on the LGOA website under PSA Resources.
+The LGOA reserves the right to add reports or amend the reports schedule as needed.
+All reports should be submitted to the appropriate SPOC email address FinanceHelp@aging.sc.gov, PSAHelp@aging.sc.gov, or AIMHelp@aging.sc.gov.

-- b.
-Reports that the AAA/ADRC should run monthly (or at least quarterly): - HHS14 shows gender - HHS15 shows race and ethnicity - HHS32 shows county (location) - c.
-Reports the AAA/ADRC should run frequently: - sc36a activity group and funding source breakdown - lg45d clients for given service and dates by funding source - lg96 clients with priority and nutrition scores with Social Security Numbers (SSN), use 97c instead because it doesn't have SSN. - 5.
-The LGOA requires all providers/contractors to input client service data into the AIM client data collection system for each site they serve and not collectively for the entire organization.
+- 6. The LGOA requires all providers/contractors to input client service data into the AIM client data collection system for each site they serve and not collectively for the entire organization.
 The AAA/ADRC will work with individual providers/contractors to establish proper protocols for inputting data.
 By inputting the client service data by individual or separate sites, the AAAs/ADRCs and the LGOA can accurately monitor and audit each site's activities and services, thus ensuring data integrity for aging services.
-Billing for service unit reimbursement is based upon AIM data originated by the provider/contractor and approved by the AAA/ADRC. - 6.
-The AAAs/ADRCs shall assure that providers/contractors are using the approved LGOA sign-in sheet (LG-94) at each group dining center. - 7.
-Each AAA/ADRC is responsible for developing written documentation, approved by the PSA Board of Directors, supporting each of the following personnel requirements: - a.
-Job descriptions must be established for each position funded by Title III, OAA, and associated unpaid positions. - b.
-The minimum education, training, experience, and qualifications necessary for each position must be established. - c.
-A salary range for each position must be established. - d.
-An approved organizational chart or charts illustrating the structure and relationship of positions, units, supervision, and functions must be developed. - e.
-Personnel policies, which are incorporated into agency operating procedures, must be developed which address, at least, the following topics: - employee recruitment and hiring; - lines of authority and supervision; - work schedules and hours of operation; - employee compensation; - employee fringe benefits; - incentive compensation (2 CFR Part 230); - employee evaluation and promotion; - leave: - confidentiality and privacy; - employee discipline and termination;
+Billing for service unit reimbursement is based upon AIM data originated by the provider/contractor and approved by the AAA/ADRC.

+- 7. The AAAs/ADRCs shall assure that providers/contractors are using the approved LGOA sign-in sheet (LG-94) at each group dining center.

+- 8. Each AAA/ADRC is responsible for developing written documentation, approved by the PSA Board of Directors, supporting each of the following personnel requirements:

+- a.
+Job descriptions must be established for each position funded by Title III, OAA, and associated unpaid positions.

+- b.
+The minimum education, training, experience, and qualifications necessary for each position must be established.

+- c.
+A salary range for each position must be established.

+- d.
+An approved organizational chart or charts illustrating the structure and relationship of positions, units, supervision, and functions must be developed.

+- e.
+Personnel policies, which are incorporated into agency operating procedures, must be developed which address, at a minimum, the following topics:

+- employee recruitment and hiring;

+- lines of authority and supervision;

+- work schedules and hours of operation;

+- employee compensation;

+- employee fringe benefits;

+- incentive compensation (2 CFR Part 230);

+- employee evaluation and promotion;

+- leave;

+- confidentiality and privacy;

+- employee discipline and termination;

+- employee grievance procedures;

+- accidents, safety, and unusual incidents;

+- transportation/travel;

-- employee grievance procedures; - accidents, safety, and unusual incidents; - transportation/travel; - employee conduct; - employee pre-service and in-service training and staff development; and - procedures for selecting the AAA/ADRC executive director. - 8.
-Each AAA/ADRC shall have a staffing plan that identifies the number and types of staff assigned to carry out AAA/ADRC responsibilities and functions on file for review.
+- employee conduct;

+- employee pre-service and in-service training and staff development; and

+- procedures for selecting the AAA/ADRC executive director.

+- 9. Each AAA/ADRC shall have a staffing plan, which identifies the number and types of staff assigned to carry out AAA/ADRC responsibilities and functions, on file for review.
 Such staff shall be in addition to staff employed by the AAA/ADRC to provide any direct services under OAA Title III or Title VII.
-Any AAA/ADRC that is a public agency must meet Federal affirmative action requirements.
-The AAA/ADRC shall provide the LGOA with a copy of its Staffing Excel Spread Sheet when submitting its annual area plan update, or as needed, to keep the LGOA apprised of any staffing changes. - 9.
+Any AAA/ADRC that is a public agency must meet federal affirmative action requirements.
+The AAA/ADRC shall provide the LGOA with a copy of its Staffing Excel Spread Sheet when submitting its annual area plan update, or as needed, to keep the LGOA apprised of any staffing changes. - 10.
 An AAA/ADRC shall have sufficient legal authority and organizational capability to develop an Area Plan, and to effectively carry out the functions and responsibilities prescribed for an AAA/ADRC.

-404: Functions/Components of the Area Agency on Aging (AAA)/Aging and Disability Resource Center (ADRC) are as follows:
+404: Functions/Components of the Area Agency on Aging (AAA)/Aging and Disability Resource Center (ADRC)